 - Gratuitous Disco Sequence: 'Kom Til Meg'.
 What makes this even more out-of-place is that this is the climax and the Hulder King is trying to capture Trolle and Alva while seemingly jamming out to this.

 - Harmful to Minors: Trolle had a pretty miserable childhood to say the least.
-Alva, not so much, but she still felt alone in Vendehjem- shes been the mayor's daughter all her life so we can assume she's felt this way for a long time.
-Plus, after meeting Trolle, she went through being kidnapped by the Hulder King and almost drowning in that waterfall.
+Alva, not so much, but she still felt alone in Vendehjem- she’s been the mayor's daughter all her life so we can assume she's felt this way for a long time.
+Plus, after meeting Trolle, she went through being kidnapped by the Hulder King and almost drowned at one point.

-- Also, Alva's mother died well before the events of the book, but she seems pretty well adjusted and her father just so happens to be the kindest, most overprotective dad in the whole village.
-Trolle's parents (or lack thereof) aren't even brought up.
+- Alva's mother died well before the events of the book, but she seems pretty well adjusted and her father just so happens to be the kindest, most overprotective dad in the whole village.
+On the other hand, Trolle's parents (or lack thereof) aren't even brought up.

 - Hidden Heart of Gold: All the humans are afraid of Trolle, but Alva insists he has this.
 After all, he did save her life, even after she ruined his chances of making peace with the villagers.
 He's also the only real friend she's ever had, considering everyone else only likes her because she's the mayor's daughter (or so she thinks).

 - I Just Want to Have Friends: The entire reason Trolle becomes so obsessed with the violin is that it made the trolls like and admire him.
 When they abandon him, he’s devastated, despite them having bullied him before.

 - This also applies to Alva in the sense that she just wants a true friend.
 She’s equally as devastated when Trolle has to leave in order to escape the angry mob, so much so that she’s constantly upset back in Vendehjem.